raheelsayeed/vimatics/_usmle/ANATOMY.md

 ------

+# Shoulder

 ## Fracture of head of humerus --> __Axillary Nerve__ injury

 - paralysis of __DELTOID, TERESMINOR__
-- sensory loss of lateral forarm
+- sensory loss of lateral shoulder
 - DELTOID injury ---> Loss of abduction 30-100 degrees

 ## Drooping of shoulder, Impaired abduction of arm > 100 degrees, lateral displacement of scapula ----> TRAPEZIUS (SPINAL ACCESSORY N, 12)